jyalim/agave-shell-novice/_episodes/02-filedir.md

 ~~~
 {: .language-bash}

-Check that we've moved to the right place by running `pwd` and `ls -F`
+Check that we've moved to the right place by running `pwd` and `ls`

 If we want to move up one level from the data directory, we could use `cd ..`.
-But
-there is another way to move to any directory, regardless of your
+But there is another way to move to any directory, regardless of your current
-current location.
+location.

 So far, when specifying directory names, or even a directory path (as above),
 we have been using **relative paths**.
-When you use a relative path with a command
+When you use a relative path with a
-like `ls` or `cd`, it tries to find that location  from where we are,
+command like `ls` or `cd`, it tries to find that location  from where we are,
 rather than from the root of the file system.

 However, it is possible to specify the **absolute path** to a directory by
 including its entire path from the root directory, which is indicated by a
 leading slash.
-The leading `/` tells the computer to follow the path from
+The leading `/` tells the computer to follow the path from the
-the root of the file system, so it always refers to exactly one directory,
+root of the file system, so it always refers to exactly one directory, no
-no matter where we are when we run the command.
+matter where we are when we run the command.

-This allows us to move to our `data-shell` directory from anywhere on
+This allows us to move to our `data-shell` directory from anywhere on the
-the filesystem (including from inside `data`).
-To find the absolute path
+filesystem (including from inside `data`).
+To find the absolute path we're
-we're looking for, we can use `pwd` and then extract the piece we need
+looking for, we can use `pwd` and then extract the piece we need to move to
-to move to `data-shell`.
+`data-shell`.

 ~~~
 $ pwd